 - Time to fill open requisitions

-- Cost per hire – Make sure to include costs from recruiters, job advertising, talent management systems and the cost of having senior leaders interview candidates, if applicable, rather than just calculating a multiple of new hire salary.
+- Cost per hire – including costs from recruiters, job advertising, talent management systems and the cost of having senior leaders interview candidates

 - Worker productivity

 - Worker quality

 - Voluntary vs. involuntary terminations

 These are typically gathered and tracked by marketing or customer experience (CX) teams.
 A centralised and combined database of HR and CX data is integral to analyzing and tracking the impact your team has on the metrics that define (and better and refine) the outcomes of your work.